concentricsky/django-tastypie-swagger/docs/index.rst

 Using plural names for resources
 --------------------------------

-It is possible to define a *plural* name for a resource, using this attribute in the class' ``Meta``:
+It is possible to define a *plural* name for a resource, using this attribute in the class ``Meta``:

     class ShoeResource(Resource):
         size = ...